KSP-KOS/EditorTools/SublimeText3/README.md

 If you just want the path information, you can find the default Packages directory for Windows, Linux, and OSX [here](https://www.sublimetext.com/docs/3/revert.html)

-The `kOS.YAML-tmlLanguage` is not needed for the syntax definition to work; it's only used to build the final `.tmlLanguage` file.
-It can also be used to change any of the syntax highlighting to suit your own preferences.
-Additional details can be found in the [Customization](https://github.com/jim-hart/EditorTools/tree/develop/SublimeText3#customizations) section.
+Those looking to modify the syntax definition to suit their preferences can find more information in the [Customization](https://github.com/KSP-KOS/EditorTools/tree/develop/SublimeText3#customizations) section.

 ## Supported Features